-A) Social Determinants of Health
+A) Social Determinants of Health (SDOH)

 The World Health Organization (WHO) defines social determinants of health as the economic and social conditions that influence individual and group differences in health status.
 These economic and social conditions under which people and groups live may increase or decrease the risk of health conditions or diseases among individuals and populations.
+Addressing SDOH is paramount to creating a healthier community.